nekwebdev/vagrant-laravel4/readme.md

     vagrant up

 This will take some time.
 It will first download a base virtual box of Debian 7.0 RC1 made by the folks at PuppetLabs, so nothing shady there.

 Then the script `/shell/bootstrap.sh` will run.
 It will make sure the package manager is updated and that git is installed.
 It will install [librarian-puppet-maestrodev](https://github.com/maestrodev/librarian-puppet) which will act just like composer for your puppet modules.
 Really nice.
 It will then load the modules and apply puppet.

 Now is time to ssh into our virtual machine and run the Starter site install script.
 It will basically run the composer and artisan commands for you.

     vagrant ssh
     ./boot-starter.sh

+To start the smtp python server listening on port 2525 run the command `pysmtpd`.

 ## Other PHP projects